Notify me

 When most people lived an agrarian life, where you worked directly for your survival, you woke and started work at first light because if you didn’t, you and your family starved.
 There was no concept of fitting in with other people’s idea of what time you should be doing things.

 The advent of mechanical clocks in medieval Europe marked a transformative era in timekeeping.
-Town squares boasted prominent clock towers, signaling the importance of synchronized communal activities.
+Town squares boasted prominent clock towers, signalling the importance of synchronized communal activities.
 Monasteries and churches played a pivotal role in maintaining and advancing clock technology, emphasizing the significance of time in religious practices and daily routines.
 An examples of this is the beautiful Prague Astronomical Clock (made in 1410), the most famous clock from the Medieval period, shown below:

 The 17th century witnessed the introduction of the balance spring by Dutch scientist Christiaan Huygens, a breakthrough that significantly enhanced accuracy.
 The drawing below is of one of his first balance springs:

-As maritime exploration expanded, precise timekeeping became crucial for navigation as well as naval battles, as I mentioned in the last section of this article.
+As maritime exploration expanded, precise timekeeping became crucial for long-distance navigation as well as naval battles, as I mentioned in the last section of this article.

 The 18th century witnessed a significant evolution in timepieces, reflecting the changing dynamics of society.
 Early in the century, ornate and intricate clock and pocket watch mechanisms were status symbols reserved for the aristocracy, so being on time to an event was an indication of high status..
 As craftsmanship improved, there was a shift towards smaller, more portable watches, marking a transition from clocks dominating public spaces to personal timekeeping devices.

-The growing importance of trade, exploration, and scientific endeavors during the 18th century spurred advancements in horology.
+The growing importance of trade, exploration, and scientific endeavours during the 18th century spurred advancements in horology.
 Accurate timekeeping became increasingly crucial for navigation, commerce, and coordinating activities.
 This era saw the widespread adoption of the balance wheel in watches, enhancing precision.
 The relationship between timepieces and society became further intertwined, as punctuality and organization gained prominence in both public and private spheres.
 The 18th century laid the foundation for timepieces as essential tools in navigating the complexities of an evolving society.

 In the 18th-century, Monday mornings got off to a slow start, with gossip about the weekend.
 As the industrial revolution got under way, it was a challenge for the new entrepreneurs to persuade their workers to be on time.
 In the well-known English potteries of Josiah Wedgwood, the clerk of the manufactory had a job description which included noting how late some workers arrived.